The American Rhythm dance genre consists of the cha-cha, rumba, swing, bolero and mambo. Learn more about each sub-genre of American Rhythm below.

-For a complete schedule of Dance with Joy Studios’ partner dance classes, click on the “Sign Up Today!” link below.
+For a complete schedule of Dance with Joy Studios’ partner dance classes and to pre-register, click on the “Sign Up Today!” link below.
 Once the full studio schedule loads onto your screen, simply sort the “Class Type” to Partner Dance and scroll down to view class names, days, and times.

 American Cha Cha